AGonzalez1125/FinalGonzalez/rmarkdown.md

 ## Libraries used in this Project

 These are the libraries needed for analysis of the data.
-These below are samples and are subject to change with the finas iteration of the project.
+These below are samples and are subject to change with the final iteration of the project.

 ```{r setup, include=FALSE}